lukejamestodd1/fruit_salad/fruit_salad.md

-Create a new branch called stone_fruits. add the names of three ROOT VEGETABLES here:
+Create a new branch called stone_fruits. add the names of three stone fruit here:

 1. Mango
 2. Plum